FiatAccompli/Civ6Mods/SettingsManager/README.md

 ```
 * `defaultValue` should be a string

-The `Value` of the setting is the user-providede string.
+The `Value` of the setting is the user-provided string.

 ---